eduardo-escoto/Int15-codepost-upload/README.md

 4. Done! 🎊🎉

-## Process
+## What this does

-This works by first processing all of the notebook files by:
+This works by first pre-processing all of the notebook files in \[input_dir\].

+### Pre-processing

 1. Commenting (or deleting) any lines that have `ok.submit()` to prevent resubmissions
 2. Appends a cell that runs the autograding script which then uploads it to codepost

+Then does the autograding and uploading

+### Autograding

-3. Executes the notebook, and the autograding cell
+1. Executes the notebook, and the autograding cell
-4. Parses the test output and adds comments and deducts points for failed tests.
+2. Parses the test output and adds comments and deducts points for failed tests.

+After all the tests are uploaded, all that is left is managing the assignments from CodePost

+### Finalizing

+1. Manually finalize each submission, while also grading conceptual questions

-5. Done! 🎊🎉
+### Done! 🎊🎉